WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 A __hash table__ (aka __hash map__) is a collection of items that are stored in a way where we can find the items very quickly.
 Each position in the hash table is called a __slot__ (sometimes the entire slot is refered to as a __bucket__) and can hold an item.

+What is a real life example of this?
+Say a teacher sorts their student's papers in categories of A-Z based on their first names (or specific buckets like W-Z if there are not a lot of names with those characters, as long as we get about an even distribution).
+If there are multiple people with the same first letter (e.g. Laura, Lisa), we have a hash collision that can be fixed with 'chaining' (multiple names are added to the same category).

 ####<a id="hashfunction">Hash Function</a>

 A __hash function__ is the function that distributes key/value pairs across an array of slots.
 A sample function would look like `index = f(key, array_size)` and `hash = hashfunc(key)`.
 The goal of the hash function is to: